paketo-buildpacks/full-builder/README.md

 # Paketo Full Builder

-This builder uses an Ubuntu bionic base image with buildpacks for Java, .NET Core, NodeJS, Go, PHP, Ruby, Apache HTTPD and NGINX.
+This builder uses an Ubuntu bionic base image with buildpacks for Java, .NET Core, NodeJS, Go, PHP, Ruby, Apache HTTPD, NGINX and Procfile.

 To see which versions of build and run images, buildpacks, and the lifecycle that are contained within a given builder version, see the